Global analysis of regulatory network dynamics: equilibria and saddle-node bifurcations: Acknowledgements

 \section{Acknowledgements}

-KM was partially supported by the National Science Foundation under awards DMS-1839294 and HDR TRIPODS award CCF-1934924, DARPA contract HR0011-16-2-0033, and NIH 5R01GM126555-01.
+KM was partially supported by NIH 5R01GM126555-01, the National Science Foundation under awards DMS-1839294 and HDR TRIPODS award CCF-1934924, DARPA contract HR0011-16-2-0033, and Air Force Office of Scientific Research under award number FA9550-23-1-0011 and FA9550-23-1-0400.
 KM was also supported by a grant from the Simons Foundation.
 EQ was partially supported by the National Science Foundation under awards NIH 5R01GM126555-01 and by the German Science Foundation (Deutsche Forschungsgemeinschaft, DFG) via the Walter-Benjamin Grant QU 579/1-1.